GNYAR/computer-vision/hw4/README.md

 ## Requirements:

-In this homework,train at least 3 deep NNs for [the CCSN data set](https://www.kaggle.com/datasets/mmichelli/cirrus-cumulus-stratus-nimbus-ccsn-database).
+In this homework, train at least 3 deep NNs for [the CCSN data set](https://www.kaggle.com/datasets/mmichelli/cirrus-cumulus-stratus-nimbus-ccsn-database).

 - **Build two deep NNs on two pretrained models.**